 Dress up to invite wealth

 Applying the Law of Attraction, wear attire that brings an abundance of wealth into your life.
-It’s precisely the day when you can get glorious with brocade, and shimmering zari weaves over hand-woven silk sarees.
+It’s precisely the day when you can get glorious, with brocades and shimmering zari weaves over hand-woven silk sarees.
 The majestic feel of exquisitely embellished Anarkali suits, shararas, and lighter variants of the Indian lehenga work as equally opulent choices!
 And well, colors play an important role here!
-Adorn the positive vibe with bright tones of yellow, orange, green, royal blue- plenty of palettes to explore; except the classic black!
+Adorn the positivity vibe with bright tones of yellow, orange, green, royal blue- plenty of palettes to explore; except the classic black!

 Day 2 – Choti Diwali/ Kali Chaudas

-Social media may be full of funny graphics surrounding the day of Kali Chaudas, but in many parts of India, the second day of Diwali has a lot of significance.
+Social media may be full of funny graphics depicting the auspicious day of Kali Chaudas in a different way, but in many parts of India, the second day of Diwali is of divine significance.
 People devotedly worship Goddess Kali – the destroyer of evil, while following rituals like Naivedyams and havans.
-For a lot of people though, this day is just the time to relax and make memories with their families and friends, while gearing up for the Diwali festivities.
+For a lot of people though, this day is just the time to relax and make memories with their families and friends, while gearing up for the Big Day.

-With little or no work on the cultural front, people tend to engage in leisurely meet-ups.
-A printed palazzo suit in lighter fabrics like cotton and georgette will keep you modishly comfortable for the day.
-For the occasion of Choti Diwali, you can also explore your styling skills with indo-western silhouettes.
-You can try out fluid ethnic gowns and dressy Kurtis with colorful fashion jewelry and an easy hair-do.
+With little or no work on the cultural front, it is the time to engage in leisurely meet-ups.
+A roomy palazzo suit in lighter fabrics like cotton and georgette or a printed Anarkali Kurti will keep you modishly comfortable for the day.
+For the occasion of Choti Diwali, you can also explore your styling skills with an indo-western statement like an ethnic maxi gown with minimalistic fashion jewelry and an easy hair-do.

 Day 3– Laxmi Pujan/ Deepawali

 The brightest day of the year- it’s officially the occasion to shine.
-This is a day that’s busy to the brim, there are simply lots of things to do.
+For a day that’s busy to the brim, there are simply lots of things to do.
 Decorations, meeting loved ones, celebrations, worship rituals, dressing up – you may just run out of time.
 But, that’s no excuse to let go of this lovely chance to flaunt your style.
-We suggest that you keep your outfit ready in advance for this day – as this will help you remain sorted on Diwali.
+We suggest that you keep your outfit ready in advance to be your stylish best!

 Compete with the gleam of sparklers

-It’s time to stop holding yourself back and dress up to the hilt with the classiest Indian-wear!
+It’s time to unleash the ethnic diva in you and dress up to the hilt with the classiest Indian-wear!
 Take to the glint of mirror-work lehenga cholis, sequined sarees, and metallic colored silhouettes to stand out against your well-lit surroundings.
-A pre-stitched saree is the apt choice if you’re running out of time and energy, while a twirl-friendly lehenga choli is perfect if you want to trend on social media!
+A pre-stitched saree is all you need if you’re running out of time and energy, while a twirl-friendly lehenga choli is perfect if you want to trend on social media!

 So with outfits so fabulous, you need equally mesmerizing jewels too.
-You can go with the classics- like a pearl choker or a kundan set, but if you’re the fashion-thirsty diva, get yourself some statement add-ons.
+You can go with the classics- like a pearl choker or a Kundan Necklace set, but if you’re the one, who loves standing apart, get yourself some statement add-ons.
 And well, it’s advisable to go easy with your make-up, and a staunch NO to smokey eyes!

 Day 4 – Bestu Baras/ the next day of Diwali/ Vikram Samvat New Year